skr3178/isaac-launchable/README.md

 - Example: if VSCode is hosted at `ec2.something.amazonaws.com`, then the Isaac Sim UI can be accessed at `ec2.something.amazonaws.com/viewer` - note the `/viewer` addition.
 > [!NOTE]
 > If you already have a viewer tab open, simply refresh it when the app is ready.
 5. Wait a few seconds for the stream to start.
+The first launch may take much longer as shaders are cached.
 6. To stop the process, press **CTRL+C** in the terminal.

 > [!IMPORTANT]